05-12-20232024 National Minimum Wage Pay Guidelines

 Occasionally, the host family may need help for additional hours, and we ask this to be paid extra.

-Holiday Entitlement: BAPAA recommends 4 weeks paid holiday per 12 month period.
-Pocket money will be paid during this time.
+Holiday Entitlement: 4 weeks paid holiday per 12 month period + bank holidays.
 If the au pair placement is for a shorter time, holiday is calculated pro-rata at the rate of 1.66 days per month.

 UK National Holidays: BAPAA recommends that au pairs are to be given UK national holidays as free time.